mikegagnon/dlists/README.md

 - You step in line via the `enqueue` method
 - When it is your turn, you step out of the line via the `dequeue` method

-For this reason a queue is said to be a FIFO datastructure, which stands for First In, First Out.
-The first person to step in line, is the first person to step out of line.
+A queue is said to be a FIFO data structure, which stands for First In, First Out.
+The first person to step in line is also the first person to step out of line.

 In a future mini course, and also in a future project, we will use queues to accomplish amazing feats!